-62 Access to an improved water source refers to the percentage of households with reasonable access to an adequate amount of water from an improved source, such as a household connection, public standpipe, borehole, protected well or spring, or rainwater collection.
+65 Access to an improved water source refers to the percentage of households with reasonable access to an adequate amount of water from an improved source, such as a household connection, public standpipe, borehole, protected well or spring, or rainwater collection.
 Reasonable access is defined as the availability of at least 20 liters a person a day from a source within 1 km of the dwelling.

-A very poor situation is in Moldova, where rural households with water supply accounted for merely 9 percent of the total.63
+25 percent (Azerbaijan, Belarus, Moldova, Tajikistan, Uzbekistan).
+A very poor situation is in Moldova, where rural households with improved water supply accounted for merely 9 percent of the total66.